Kalsi-Manjot-Singh/devjournal/Hinge_Bot.md

 - Integrated **Sendbird WS session key** for chat simulation

 **Reflection:** This was about extending functionality beyond onboarding — venturing into persistence and chat infra.

+## Day 16 – August 17, 2025
+- Logged `x-auth-state-id` response header to verify account status
+- Used for debugging session state transitions

+**Reflection:** A small but important debug step to track account lifecycle more reliably.